stefano-meschiari/astronomy-to-datascience/interview.md

 	* You can deep-dive into the more technical details later if the interviewer is interested.
 	* What would you have done differently?
 Be prepared to describe a difficult/unsuccessful situation.
 * How is data used in Astronomy?
 	* Again, think at a high level.
+Examples: where is the data you used in your research coming from?
+How did you reduce it?
+What models did you use?
+What was your analysis process?
+How did you ensure reproducibility?
+How did you share your results with the rest of your team?
 * Do you see yourself as a data scientist, and why?
 	* Yes!
-Use examples from your past work.
+Use examples from your past work, making sure to translate the astronomy jargon into high-level terms.
 * You are given a spreadsheet that includes data about an internet company (e.g. number of users, time spent on the platform, and sharing activity) and their monthly revenue.
 This dataset fits into memory.
 What is your process for analyzing this data?
 	* Most people will jump into talking about regression methods, importing the data into scikit-learn, etc. _Don't do that right away._
 	* As a mature data scientist, the correct way to answer this is to imagine what process you would follow in real life.
 You would not jump straight into analysis, but you would /you would ask more questions before jumping into the analysis/, including: